ITDSystems/alfresco-auto-version-metadata-repo/README.md

 # alfresco-auto-version-metadata-repo
-Extension adds aspect that contents in asoosciation all user that marked this document as favorite.
+Extension adds aspect that contents in asociation all user that marked this document as favorite.

 ## v0.5